Addiction Counseling (AD)

 Reviews and examines drug abuse prevention effectiveness, at both the private and public level.
 Evaluates current drug abuse prevention programs and the necessary steps for developing, funding, and managing a program.

 Overview of the complex interactions of mental disorders and chemical dependency.
-Reviews and examines the key areas involving dual diagnosis: definition, diagnosis, treatment, and aftercare.
+Reviews and examines the key areas involving co-occurring disorders: definition, diagnosis, treatment, and aftercare.

 AD 8 Group Process and Leadership

-Introduces the theory and practice of group counseling, the group process and dynamics of group interaction.
+Theory and practice of group counseling, the group process, and dynamics of group interaction.

 AD 9 Family Counseling